 Where’s your husband Annie where’s number two and three

-Are they sleeping ‘neath the palms jam3beside the Caribbean Sea?
+Are they sleeping ‘neath the palms beside the Caribbean Sea?

 At night I hear you ridin’ and I hear your lovers call